heheimmastudent/MergeSort_for_risc-v_ripes/README.txt

 ## Authorship

-- The assembly code for both implementations was designed and implemented by SpyceePlastic.
+- The assembly code for both implementations was designed and implemented by Ritvik Raiker.
-- Minor formatting and text replacement were done with the assistance of ChatGPT.
+- Minor formatting and commenting were done with the assistance of ChatGPT.

 ## License